The Full Life of Cadets

-The goal of the Academy Cadet Life Program is to assist the cadet in developing the social and life skills that will help them throughout their lives.
-Programs focused on character, religious, social, and physical development are provided to ensure that the cadet matures as a whole person.
-In addition to regular academic schedules, VFMA offers numerous clubs, activities and honor societies providing even more opportunities to develop and pursue personal interests.
+Within the structure of the Corps of Cadets, there are many programs to make cadet life rich and interesting.
+The Cadet Life Program assists cadets in developing the social and life skills that will help them throughout their lives.
+The program offers character, religious, social, and physical programs to assist the cadet’s development as a whole person.
+In addition to their regular academic schedules, cadets have access to numerous clubs, activities, and honor societies, providing further opportunities to develop and pursue personal interests.

 Character Development Program

 Each month a different Honor Trait is emphasized: Honesty, Trustworthiness, Respect, Service, Courage, Self-Discipline, Responsibility, Caring and Perseverance.
 These monthly traits are integrated into the academic disciplines and throughout the cadet company, giving cadets an opportunity to meaningfully engage with these different virtues and encouraging them, in the words of the Cadet Resolution, to “aspire to a life of honorable service.”

 Academy and College cadets are engaged in a variety of projects and activities at schools, nursing homes, churches, food banks and worksites where they can contribute to the betterment of the community.

 In addition to the weekly nondenominational Sunday Chapel service and afternoon Catholic Mass, there are arrangements made for Muslim and Jewish cadets to observe holy days.
 There are also fellowship groups through the week available for cadets to further their religious education.